zhanglongchina/csZBar/README.md

 This plugin integrates with the [ZBar](http://zbar.sourceforge.net/) library, exposing a JavaScript interface for scanning barcodes (QR Code, EAN-13/UPC-A, UPC-E, EAN-8, Code 128, Code 39, Interleaved 2 of 5, etc).
-In this fork a button has been added to turn off and on device flash.
-In addition the plugin can now handle the device orientation change.
+In this fork scan aera has been added and added vibration and tones after get the scan result

 ## Installation